Categories

 The ITIL Service Value Chain provides an operating model for the creation, delivery, and continual improvement of services.
 It is a flexible model that defines six key activities that can be combined in many ways, forming multiple value streams.

-The ITIL Service Value Chain is flexible enough to be adapted to multiple approaches, including DevOps and centralized IT, to address the need for multimodal service management.
+The ITIL Service Value Chain is flexible enough to be adapted to multiple approaches, including DevOps and centralised IT, to address the need for multimodal service management.
+The adaptability of the ITIL Service Value Chain enables organisations to react to changing demands from their stakeholders in the most effective and efficient ways.

 The flexibility of the ITIL Service Value Chain is further enhanced by the ITIL practices.
 Each ITIL practice supports multiple service value chain activities, providing a comprehensive and versatile toolset for ITSM practitioners.